 I made these tonight, Sunday, at about 10pm, and I can’t wait to have them in the morning.
 Brian didn’t wait…so we’re down two.
 Looks like I’ll have to make them again before the week is out.
 Darn.

 - 2 ripe bananas, mashed (about 1 cup)

 - 1/3 cup olive oil (or melted coconut oil or butter)

 - 1/4 cup pure maple syrup

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt

-- Take the other 1 cup of rolled oats and place in the same food processor or blender, and pulse or blend on low speed until the oats are in small pieces – about 30 seconds.
+- Place 1 cup of the rolled oats in a food processor or high-speed blender and blend on high until the oats become a flour-like consistency (you now have oat flour).
+Pour into the bowl with the banana mixture.
+Take the other 1 cup of rolled oats and place in the same food processor or blender, and pulse or blend on low speed until the oats are in small pieces – about 30 seconds.
 Do not grind them into a flour.
-Place in the same large bowl with the oat flour.
+Place in the same bowl with the banana mixture and oat flour.